 In 2021, St. John in the Wilderness joined a nationwide liturgical based ministry known as Holy Hikes.
 (For more information on this program click here.)
 Our chapter is now known as Holy Hikes - Western NC.
 As part of this wider ministry, we seek participants who live in our region as well as the many visitors who enjoy the beauty of our wilderness areas.

-Hikes are typically scheduled for the third Tuesday of each month but may vary during the holiday seasons.
+Hikes are typically scheduled for the second Tuesday of each month but may vary during the holiday seasons.
 Weekday hikes allow participants to seek out waterfalls and summits that tend to be crowded during the weekends; however, we also schedule special weekend hikes to include students and working adults.
 Some of these hikes take place in camps and other private properties that are owned by members of our parish.

 Typical hikes are 2-5 miles in length and rated as easy to moderate.
 Various parish members serve as lead hikers and select trails that feature ridges, rivers, or waterfalls.
 During the hike, Father Josh leads us in a liturgy or Eucharist.
 The group then enjoys lunch or snacks “in the wilderness."